unaussprechlich/messty/readme.md

 The core client-library of MessTy.

 ### /packages/messty-dsl
-A DSL [langium-tool](https://langium.org/) to generate the typescript types from the messty schema with .
+A DSL [langium-tool](https://langium.org/) to generate the typescript types from the messty schema.
 Also contains a vscode extension for the DSL.

 ### /packages/messty-provider-kafka
 A provider to use Apache Kafka as a message broker.
 This adapter can be plugged into the core client-library.